 Famous Hungarian Composers and Performers

-- Ferenc Erkel: Founder of Hungarian opera and composer of Hungary’s national anthem.
+- Ferenc Erkel – The first Hungarian opera composer and composer of Hungary’s anthem.

 The Connection Between the Hungarian State Opera and Franz Liszt

-Franz Liszt, one of Hungary’s most famous composers and pianists, has a deep connection to the Hungarian State Opera.
-Although he was more associated with piano music, his influence on Hungarian classical music extended to the opera scene.
+Franz Liszt is one of Hungary’s most famous composers and pianists and has a close connection with the Hungarian State Opera.
+Even though mainly comprised of piano works, the Hungarian composer is thought to have influenced the opera scene too.

-- Several of Liszt’s compositions were performed here during his lifetime.
+- Liszt’s compositions were performed here during his life by several.

 - The Opera House often hosts Liszt tribute concerts.